CCA-Public/digital-archives-manual/guides/cadformats.md

 #### Features of note

+AutoCAD 2014 is capable of reading all versions of DWG file formats and writing some older DWG formats (R14 and newer).

 AutoCAD was not produced for Mac between 1994 and 2010.

 #### Can import